State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With Unseen Length: Supplementary Materials

 \paragraph{add task} The add task was implemented using three-dimensional input and output vector sequences $\mathbf{x}_t \in \mathbb{R}^3$ and $\mathbf{y}_t \in \mathbb{R}^3$.
-Analogous to the tasks described previously, the last dimension of $\mathbf{x}_t$ and $\mathbf{y}_t$ corresponded to the control channel $ctr_t$ and signal channel $sig_t$, respectively.
-The first two dimensions of $\mathbf{x}_t$ encompassed the two task input sequences $in_{1,t}$ and $in_{2,t}$ which had to be added by the DNC.
+Analogous to the tasks described previously, the last dimension of $\mathbf{x}_t$ and $\mathbf{y}_t$ corresponded to the control channel $ctr_t$ and the signal channel $sig_t$, respectively.
+The first two dimensions of $\mathbf{x}_t$ encompassed the two task input sequences $in_{1,t}$ and $in_{2,t}$, which had to be added by the DNC.
 It was a binary add task, and the binary numerals 0 and 1 were encoded as -1.0 and 1.0, respectively, in $in_{1,t}$ and $in_{2,t}$.
-The first two dimensions of $\mathbf{y}_t$ encompassed the up to two digits binary addition result ranging from 00 to 10 (the output numerals 0 and 1 were again encoded as -1.0 and 1.0, respectively).
-The control channel $ctr_t$ and the signal channel $sig_t$ were employed like in the tasks described above and marked the end of the encoding and decoding phases.
-Analogously, the total number of time steps for the add task was $N_{total} = 2N_{in} + 2$.
+The first two dimensions of $\mathbf{y}_t$ encompassed the binary addition result ranging from 00 to 10 (the output numerals 0 and 1 were encoded as -1.0 and 1.0, respectively).
+The control channel $ctr_t$ and the signal channel $sig_t$ were used as in the tasks described above and marked the end of the encoding and decoding phases.
+The total number of time steps for the add task was $N_{total} = 2L_{in} + 2$.

 \paragraph{search task} The search task consisted of three phases: encoding, search query, and decoding.
-In the encoding phase, an input sequence $in_{t}$ based on five numerals (0 to 4) was presented to the DNC.
-Subsequently, the search query $q$ corresponding to one out of the five numerals was presented.
-Eventually, the DNC returned the positions $out_t$ of the queried numerals within the input sequence.
+In the encoding phase, an input sequence $in_{t}$, consisting of five numerals (0 to 4), was presented to the DNC.
+Subsequently, the search query $q$ corresponding to one of the five numerals was presented.
+Eventually, the DNC was supposed to return the positions $out_t$ of the queried numerals within the input sequence.